firedrakeproject/firedrake/docs/source/fenics_15.rst

-The workshop welcomes existing and potential developers and users of automated simulation systems, as well as mathematicians interested in a high produxtivity computational environment for finite element problems.
+The workshop welcomes existing and potential developers and users of automated simulation systems, as well as mathematicians interested in a high productivity computational environment for finite element problems.

 Programme
 ---------